roman-milk/roman-milk.github.io/nude-melissa.md

  5

  Eammon arrived just in time to see his daughter peel the bikini briefs over her shins.
 Completely transfixed by the girl's sublime loveliness, there was no way he could turn away from the sight of her, not any more.
 The moment for turning back and pushing carnal thoughts for Melissa had left the building.
-Report_Story #6